Remote Beacons Management

 Changing the Beacon Power Level

 The Beacon power level controls the Beacon's broadcast strength.
-Values range from 0 to 14.
+Power levels are Low, Medium, and High.

 When you're done, click Save.